-28. Health and mental health professionals can help caregivers and/or family by

-- A) offering grief counseling when desired.

-- B) treating symptoms of burnout and stress.

-- C) preparing them for their loved one's death.

-- D) All of the above

-- 29. Beneficence is fundamental to dilemmas about the discontinuation, withholding, or withdrawal of medical treatment.

-- A) True

-- B) False

-30. Which of the following statements about interpreters is TRUE?

-- A) Interpreters should always engage in cultural brokering. - B) The use of professional interpreters improves communication, utilization, clinical outcomes, and patient satisfaction with care. - C) Any person fluent in a family's native language is as effective as a professional interpreter. - D) Families prefer to have information interpreted by another family member rather than by a professional interpreter.
+- 28. Health and mental health professionals can help caregivers and/or family by - A) offering grief counseling when desired. - B) treating symptoms of burnout and stress. - C) preparing them for their loved one's death. - D) All of the above - 29.
+Beneficence is fundamental to dilemmas about the discontinuation, withholding, or withdrawal of medical treatment. - A) True - B) False - 30.
+Which of the following statements about interpreters is TRUE? - A) Interpreters should always engage in cultural brokering. - B) The use of professional interpreters improves communication, utilization, clinical outcomes, and patient satisfaction with care. - C) Any person fluent in a family's native language is as effective as a professional interpreter. - D) Families prefer to have information interpreted by another family member rather than by a professional interpreter.

-Be sure to transfer your answers to the Answer Sheet located between pages 40-41.
+Be sure to transfer your answers to the Answer Sheet located on the envelope insert.
+DO NOT send these test pages to NetCE.
+Retain them for your records.
 PLEASE NOTE: Your postmark or facsimile date will be used as your test completion date.